DOMjudge/domjudge/doc/manual/install-domserver.rst

 software on the DOMjudge server as mentioned above when using Debian GNU/Linux, or one of its derivative distributions like Ubuntu::

-  sudo apt install acl zip unzip mariadb-server apache2 \
+  sudo apt install libcgroup-dev make acl zip unzip mariadb-server apache2 \
         php php-fpm php-gd php-cli php-intl php-mbstring php-mysql \
         php-curl php-json php-xml php-zip composer ntp python3-yaml

 The following command can be used on RedHat Enterprise Linux, and related distributions like CentOS (with EPEL) and Fedora::

-  sudo yum install acl zip unzip mariadb-server httpd \
+  sudo yum install make libcgroup-devel acl zip unzip mariadb-server httpd \
         php-gd php-cli php-intl php-mbstring php-mysqlnd \
         php-xml php-zip composer ntp python3-pyyaml